telehash/telehash-js/README.md

 This module presents a simple high-level API for using [telehash v2](https://github.com/quartzjer/TeleHash/blob/master/org/v2.md).

-Every "actor" within telehash is called a `hashname` which is an RSA keypair listening on an IP/Port that is part of a `space`, a collection of hashnames that share some trust or identity.
-Every space must have one or more publicly accessible hashnames that can serve as an `operator` for that space to help any new hashname get connected, the seed list of operators for a space is typically bundled with an app.
+Every instance of an app using telehash is identified by a unique `hashname` which is a combination of an RSA public key and a hostname for the `network` it's part of.
+Every network must have one or more publicly accessible hashnames that can serve as an `operator` to help any new hashname get connected.
+The list of operators for a network is typically resolved via DNS (SRV) of the network's hostname or simply bundled/seeded with an app.

 # From Scratch

-To create an entire standalone setup you'll need a space with at least one operator and one hashname for them to connect to each other.
-A space should be identified with a fully qualified hostname or for private/testing ones use "****.private".
+To create an entire standalone setup you'll need a network with at least one operator and one other hashname for them to connect to each other.
+A network should be identified with a fully qualified hostname, but for private/testing ones use "****.private".
 These examples are also included in the demo folder.

 Start by generating two RSA keypairs: